gunharth/laravel-lightspeed-api/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![StyleCI](https://styleci.io/repos/58305903/shield?branch=master)](https://styleci.io/repos/75090664)

-This package makes working with the Lightspeed SeoShop API a breeze.
+This package makes working with the Lightspeed eCom API a breeze.
 Once installed you can perform all API calls like so:

 ```php
 use ShopApi;